fatmaelazab/PHP_Task/readme.md

     crontab -e

-This will open the server Crontab file, paste the code below into the file, save and then exit.
+This will open the server Crontab file, paste the code below into the file.

     * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

+Then type ":wq" to save and exit.

 Do not forget to replace /path/to/artisan with the full path to the Artisan command of your Laravel Application.